Rose Leon: Cosmetics business

 Having returned to Jamaica from studying chemistry in the US, she founded the Leon School of Beauty Culture with her husband.
-She pioneered a line of locally-made beauty products, providing an alternative to imports.
+She pioneered a line of locally made beauty products, providing an alternative to imports.
 Right up until her death, Leon taught at the school.

 Awards and other work

-Leon was involved in the foundation of the Jamaica Federation of Women in 1944, the Jamaica Manufacturers’ Association in 1947, and advocated for the West Indies' Federation.
+Leon was involved in the foundation of the Jamaica Federation of Women in 1944, the Jamaica Manufacturers' Association in 1947, and advocated for the West Indies' Federation.
 She volunteered in several places.
 In 1956 Leon was given the Keys to the City of New York by John Lindsay, the mayor.
 Two years later she visited Liberia at the request of William Tubman, the nation's president.
 In 1982 she was made a Commander of the Order of Distinction.
 She also received various awards from other Jamaican groups.

 Killing

 Leon was murdered in August 1999 by several robbers while in her home in Kingston, Jamaica.
 She was 85 years old.
 In the aftermath of her killing, numerous Jamaican politicians apologized for potentially fostering a climate that led to such killings occurring.
-Anthony Abrahams, a former politician and radio show host, said, "We were part of the process...We are part of a failed state and as such we failed the country.
+Eric Anthony Abrahams, a former politician and radio show host, said, "We were part of the process...We are part of a failed state and as such we failed the country.
 With all the opportunity I had, I just slipped into the political system without really bucking it."
 Other politicians echoed his sentiments.
 In 2002 an annual lecture in her memory was created by the Jamaica Women's Political Caucus.